The problem with plastic pollution

 Did you know that every year 8 million tonnes of plastic end up in our planet’s beautiful blue oceans?
 And that’s seriously bad news for our friends beneath the waves…

 Over 700 species of marine animals have been reported to have eaten or been entangled in plastic – and scientists think that the amount of plastic in the ocean may triple by 2050!
-But here’s the good news – by understanding the issue and taking action, you can help change the future and make our oceans a clean, safe plastic for our wonderful wildlife!
+But here’s the good news – by understanding the issue and taking action, you can help change the future and make our oceans a clean, safe place for our wonderful wildlife!

 What’s the problem with plastic?